 Absolutely!
 We don’t expect participants to be expert builders, but we do ask that they work hard and be prepared to learn and explore.
 You can expect to lay block, mix cement, bend rebar, dig trenches for aqueducts, etc.

 Any high school student can be a member.
-Currently, about 300 students from more than 20 high schools, participate in the B3 program.
+Currently, over 300 students from more than 20 high schools participate in the B3 program.
 Students are expected to attend meetings and complete community service projects with their teams throughout the year.
 Travel to our office and/or the surrounding neighborhoods may be necessary.

-Please visit our Join Us page for more details about applications and getting involved.
+Please visit our Join Us page for more details about enrollment and getting involved.

 Students must complete local community service and attend team meetings throughout the year.
-Trips are typically nine days, including travel time.
-In addition, we ask that students help with our fundraising event in the spring, to which all B3 families and friends are invited.
-Prior to traveling with us, all participants must fulfill a number of community service hours on local projects organized by B3.
-For a general idea, during our 2012 – 2013 year, participants were expected to commit a minimum of 6 hours to B3, in addition to the nine-day trip.
+Trips are typically 8-9 days, including travel time.
+In addition, all participants are required to participate in our annul fundraiser.
+Prior to traveling with us, all participants must fulfill 6 hours of community service on local projects organized by B3.

 As part of their commitment to B3 and service, students must earn their own way.
-Advisors guide students through fundraising campaigns, and milestones are set throughout the year.
-For more on funding, Click here.
+Advisors and B3 staff are available to help guide students through fundraising campaigns, and milestones are set throughout the year.
+For more on funding, click the tab above.

 Yes.
 Most countries we visit require a passport valid for at least six months after our return date.
 Some countries also require a special visa to enter.
 More specific information is provided during the application process.

 Passport regulations vary from country to country, but click here to renew or apply for a US passport.

 Requirements and recommendations vary from country to country.
 We work closely with the Center for Disease Control and our local Health District to ensure that all of our participants have the opportunity receive the necessary inoculations and/or medications.
 We offer clinics at our office for the convenience of our members.